What legalization does Finland require?

 Apostille or Legalization Chain — what does Finland use?

-Finland is a Hague Apostille Convention 1961 member, but Thailand is not — so Thai documents go through the Legalization Chain instead of receiving an Apostille.
+Finland is a Hague Apostille Convention 1961 member, but Thailand is not — so Thai documents go through the Legalization Chain instead of receiving an Document attestation.
 Our Legalization Chain takes slightly longer than Apostille but delivers equivalent legal effect.
-We get every step right the first time so documents aren't rejected at destination.
+We get every step right the first time so instruments aren't rejected at destination.

 Workflow for clients in Finland

-(1) Sign and have the PoA legalized at the Thai embassy in Finland.
+(1) Sign and have the PoA legalized at the Thai consular post in Finland.
 (2) Ship originals and copies to our Thailand team.
 (3) We obtain origin-agency certified copies, translate, MFA-legalize, and สถานทูตฟินแลนด์-attest.
 (4) DHL/FedEx ships back to Finland in 7–15 days — total 15–30 days from dispatch.

 Total cost shipping to Finland